kimtonyhyun/analysis/docs/eventdetect.md

 ![Detect_events GUI](eventdetect_trial1.PNG)

 The "Global" view shows the trace of Cell 267 for all frames.
 Additionally:
 - Dashed, horizontal magenta line indicates the fluorescence threshold for event detection.
-By default, it is five (baseline) standard deviations off of the "baseline" of the trace.
+By default, it is five standard deviations off of the baseline.
 - Magenta dots indicate detected events.
 - The cyan highlight indicates the portion of the trace that is displayed in the "Local" view.